 My Customer Experience (CX) obsession started when I received a package in the mail on a random afternoon.
 I was not anticipating a box labeled, “To Stacy, From Stacy.”
 Upon opening it, I read a note from the owner of Stacy’s Pita Chips explaining how she sent a variety of FREE bags to hundreds of Stacys throughout the United States who spell their name the same way she does.
 I happened to be a lucky recipient, as my close friend who spells her name as Stacey (with an “e”) did not receive a box.

-To no surprise, this experience left a positive impression on me.
+This was what I call a WOW Moment and the experience left a positive impression on me.
 I continue buying Stacy’s Chips and referring the products to everyone I know.